P4ce8/P4ce8/README.md

 Contact me on discord: @ignsuh8il

-## 👨‍💻 What am I working on currently
+## 👨‍💻 What I'm currently working on
 I am currently working on a BIG project at [Zyra](https://github.com/ZyraDevelopment), feel free to join the [Discord server](https://www.zyra.club/discord).

 # 💻 Tech Stack